M.P.H., Emory University

 B.Sc., M.B.B.S., University of the West Indies, Mona

-Chris Parker is an associate project director at the Georgia Health Policy Center.
+Chris Parker is the director of global and population health at the Georgia Health Policy Center.
 He holds a leadership role in many of the center’s projects related to public health and program evaluation.
 His areas of expertise include strategic planning and evaluation, with a particular interest in projects that link population health and health care.

 Parker is a skilled facilitator who has guided a significant number of multisectoral, state, and local organizational strategic and evaluation plans.
 He is the co-principal investigator for Bridging for Health: Improving Community Health through Innovations in Financing, sponsored by the Robert Wood Johnson Foundation.
 He also leads the center’s growing health care workforce portfolio with a focus on Georgia’s primary care assets to address gaps in light of the Affordable Care Act, as well as the center’s work on community health needs assessments.